Devendrasingh8/Cyclistic-Bike-Share-Data-Analysis/README.md

 The datasets have a different name because Cyclistic is a fictional company.
 For the purposes of this case study, the datasets are appropriate.

-The data has been made available by Motivate International Inc.
+The data has been made available by Source: [Motivate International Inc](https://divvy-tripdata.s3.amazonaws.com/index.html).

 As this data is collected by a real bike sharing company in Chicago, there are no issues with bias or credibility.
 So its Reliable, Original, Current and Cited (as in ROCCC).